Klatcy/Customer-Segmentation-For-a-Subscription-Service-Analysis/README.md

 ---
  ###  Data Sources
-The primary source of the Data used here is Sales Data.Csv.
-This is an open source data that an be freely downloaded from an open source online such as kaggle or any other data repository site.
+The primary source of the Data used is Sales Data.Csv.
+This is an open source data that can be freely downloaded from an open source online, such as kaggle or any other data repository site.

 ---
 ### About the Dataset